OXID-eSales/paypal-documentation/installation.rst

   composer require --update-no-dev oxid-esales/paypal-module:^6.3.0

-If the OXID GraphQL storefront module is installed, it is possible to use PayPal as a payment method via the Graphql API.
+If the `OXID eSales GraphQL Storefront Module <https://github.com/OXID-eSales/graphql-storefront-module>`__ is installed, it is possible to use PayPal as a payment method via the Graphql API.

 .. code:: bash